Corporate Services Contact Us

 • Child labour

-• Cause for complaint against mental harassment at workplace
+• Cause for complaint against mental harassment in the workplace

-Any other right granted to workers through various types of labour laws in India may also be included in the matters to be complained of to the labour authorities in the country.
+Any other rights granted to workers under various labour laws in India may also be included among the matters to be complained to the labour authorities in the country.

 Procedure for Labour Complaint - India